Pre-Planting Considerations

 Dry Climate and Some CA Native Plants

-Protea, Leucadrendron, Native Chaparral Plants, Cactus and Succulents
+Protea, Leucadrendron, Native Chaparral Plants, Cactus And Succulents